Abdulwahab-Alobaid-2191115290/Abdulwahab-CERN/README.md

     - [pixeltrack-threads](pixeltrack/threads-pixeltrack): Tests carried on the backends while changing `numberOfThreads` only.

-    - [pixeltrack-scripts](pixeltrack/pixeltrack-scripts): Scripts used while doing the analysis including `parse.py` which injects profiling code into the source code of pixeltrack.
+    - [pixeltrack-scripts](pixeltrack/pixeltrack-scripts): Scripts used while doing the analysis including `parse.py` which dynamically injects profiling code into the source code of pixeltrack.

 2. [vecMult](vecMult)